GeorgeOsborn97/CI-Project-5-Predictive-Analytics/README.md

 |YearBuilt|Original construction date|1872 - 2010 - (Min - Max > Year Built)|
 |YearRemodAdd|Remodel date (same as construction date if no remodeling or additions)|1950 - 2010 - (Min - Max > Remodel Year)|
 |SalePrice|Sale Price|34.900 - 755.000 - (Min - Max > Sale price in $)|
+___
+## The Hypothesis (based on the Data collected).
+1. A house with a 'Larger' surface area will have a higher Sales Price.
+2. A house with better Overall Quality will have a higher Sales Price.
+3. A more recently built house house of equivalint square footage and quality then an older house will have a a higher Sales Price.
+4. A house with a more recent re model date will have a higher Sales Price.
+    * Additionally a recent remodel of an older house will have a higher Sales Price of an equivelent square footage and quality house that was built in the same time as the remodel, and has not undergone any remodelling.
+5. Additional hypothesis to be added later to consider if i have time.

+### How to test the Hypothesis.
+Correlation studies utilising Pearson and Spearmen tests can be used in order to test all our above hypothesis.
+PPS (Predictive Power Score), may also be used to test the relationships between the features in our data and test the hypothesis presented above.